Fiesta Egg & Potato Boats

 - 1 jar (4 ounces) diced pimientos, drained

 - 4 green onions, sliced (about 1/2 cup)

 - Preheat oven to 375°.
 Scrub potatoes; pierce several times with a fork.
 Place on a microwave-safe plate.
-Microwave, uncovered, on high 10-12 minutes or until tender, turning once.
+Microwave, uncovered, on high until tender, 10-12 minutes, turning once.

-- Place potato shells on a parchment paper-lined 15x10x1-in. baking pan.
+- Place potato shells on a parchment-lined 15x10x1-in. baking pan.
 Spoon potato mixture into potato shells, creating a 3/4-in.-deep well, building up sides with potato mixture as needed.
 Break one egg into each well.
-Bake 25-30 minutes or until egg whites are completely set and yolks begin to thicken but are not hard.
-Top with bacon, pimientos and cheese; bake 2-4 minutes longer or until cheese is melted.
+Bake until egg whites are completely set and yolks begin to thicken but are not hard, 25-30 minutes.
+Top with bacon, pimientos and cheese; bake until cheese is melted, 2-4 minutes longer.
 Sprinkle with green onions.